mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 ### Add S3 Picture Uploader

-Ok lets go!
+Ok let's go!
 We need to add an S3 bucket where we can upload the pictures to.
 Go to the `sst.config.ts` file and add a Bucket:

 ```ts
 import { SSTConfig } from "sst"